ABA Required Disclosures

 Conditional Scholarships, Scholarship Policies and Guidelines

 If qualified, admitted applicants to our law program will be automatically considered for merit based scholarships.
 There is no form required in order to be considered for scholarship.
-Currently 62% of the overall student body receives scholarship and specifically, 73% of the 2013 entering class receive scholarship.
-71% of all admitted candidates during the 2012-2013 application cycle received a scholarship offer.
+Currently 80% of the overall student body receives scholarship and specifically, 99% of the 2014 Fall entering class receive scholarship.
+90% of all admitted candidates during the 2013-2014 application cycle received a scholarship offer.

 Scholarship Information and Overview